Johnson insists there had been planning for Covid school closures

 Asked by inquiry counsel Clair Dobbin KC whether he recognised what happened with exams in the summer of 2020 was “really damaging” to children doing their GCSEs and A-levels, Mr Johnson said he regretted that they did not get the model right initially.

-“Was Covid a disaster?
+The former prime minister added: “Was Covid a disaster?
 Yes.
 Was the loss of education a disaster?
 Yes.
 Was the loss of exams a disaster?
-Yes,” he said.
+Yes.

 “Was the disappointment, anger, the additional frustration of a large number of kids a disaster?
 Yes, it was, but it has to be seen in the context of us trying to deal with a much, much bigger disaster and that was the loss of learning and the loss of the exams themselves.”